PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

-\textbf{Observation 2: Agents tend to employ more reasoning steps for more difficult problems requiring more tools, yet this fails to avert a decline in performance.} The task difficulty distribution in Figure~\ref{fig:fig_6} confirms this, showing a clear positive correlation between the variety of tools required in theory and the number of reasoning steps taken.
-Moreover, harder tasks consistently require longer and more complex reasoning steps.
-However, this increased effort does not prevent a drop in performance.
-As shown in Figure~\ref{fig:fig_7}, the scores of both single-agent and multi-agent systems decline as task complexity increases, suggesting that the ability to execute complex plans diminishes even as the agent expends more effort.
-Within this trend, multi-agent systems consistently outperform single-agent systems on complex, multi-tool tasks.
-This enhanced performance underscores the critical planning capability of the manager agent within a centralized design.
-For multi-step problems, although a single agent may execute localized planning, the comprehensive synthesis and coordination of a multi-agent architecture are essential for success.
+\paragraph{Reasoning Bottleneck.} Agents tend to employ more reasoning steps for more difficult problems, yet the marginal utility of this extended reasoning diminishes, failing to avert a decline in accuracy.
+Figure~\ref{fig:fig_6} illustrates a positive correlation between minimal viable tool chain length and reasoning steps.
+While harder tasks demand longer reasoning, this increased effort yields disproportionately low performance gains.
+As illustrated in Figure~\ref{fig:fig_7}, while the accuracy of both single- and multi-agent workflows declines with increasing task complexity, multi-agent workflows consistently maintain a performance advantage over single-agent baselines in complex, multi-tool scenarios.
+This enhanced performance highlights the structural advantage of the centralized design, where the manager agent delegates concrete execution to worker agents.
+By decoupling high-level planning from specific tool invocations, the manager maintains a clean reasoning context free from execution noise, thereby ensuring more effective and stable planning.